AshtinGold/New-repo/readme.md

 Q: I installed PyTorch on Win11 with Cuda option, but when I verify my installation

 Q: Cuda toolkit for conda?
 A: tldr conda is a terrible package manager that searchers for your specified installation version and its dependencies in different ways.
 To install say CUDA 12.1, this is the command you should run:
 `conda install nvidia/label/cuda-12.1.0::cuda-toolkit -c nvidia/label/cuda-12.1.0`
 This is because when conda installing packages, for package itself, it would look for the channel you specified before '::'.
 But for its dependences, it will search them channel by channel under the priority it shows you.

+Q: What is the difference between `nvcc --version` and `nvidia-smi`?
+A: `nvcc` shows the cuda-toolkit installed.
+Different versions could be installed in each conda environment, catering to different requirements.
+The Cuda-toolkit is usually **not** backwards-compatible.
+`nvidia-smi` on the other hand shows the CUDA driver version in the computer.
+This is shared across all virtual environments.
+Fortunately, higher CUDA driver versions are usually backwards compatible.

 Reference: https://stackoverflow.com/questions/78484090/conda-cuda12-incompatibility